 Most people hold their head above the sink while using the water flosser, keeping their mouth slightly open to allow the water to drip into the sink.
-I personally prefer to close my lips around the tip and floss until my mouth is full and then spit it out.
-I do that 3-4 times until all the water is gone.
-Once you’re finished, simply turn it off and brush as usual.
-Simple!
+(I personally prefer to close my lips around the tip and floss until my mouth is full of water, then I’ll pause briefly to spit it out.
+Either way works!)

 Best For At-Home Use: Waterpik Aquarius Water Flosser